Vietnam.vn - Nền tảng quảng bá Việt Nam

 Malaysian King Ibrahim (right) and Chinese President Xi Jinping at a state welcoming ceremony held at the Royal Palace on the morning of April 16.
 (Photo: VNA)

-In addition, the two sides also reached an agreement on general visa exemption for holders of official and ordinary passports.
+In addition, the two sides also reached an agreement on a general visa exemption for holders of official and ordinary passports.

-In the field of trade, the two sides also exchanged three agreements including trade in services, standardization cooperation and strengthening the Malaysia-China "Two Countries, Two Parks" initiative.
+In the field of trade, the two sides also exchanged three agreements, including trade in services, standardization cooperation, and strengthening the Malaysia-China "Two Countries, Two Parks" initiative.

 In 2024, Malaysia and China celebrated the 50th anniversary of the establishment of diplomatic relations.